Jiaming-Z/lidar-image-alignment/README.md

 2, input these data points as x1-4, y1-4 (lidar image horizontal and vertical points) and u1-4, v1-4 (camera image horizontal and vertical points)

-3, run the next code block to get the H matrix
+3, choose your preferred method and run the corresponding code block to get the H matrix

-(UPDATE 2/4): there are now multiple methods to generate the H matrix, you can use whichever one you like, but I would recommand using the one with the minimum condition number to get the most precise projection.
-You can also try finding the H matrix yourself using another method and use the given code of finding condition number to determine the goodness of fit

 4, now we have the homography matrix H, input any pixel point within bound of the lidar image as X, Y, and run the final code box